dh3968mlq/historicaldate/README.md

 ```

 The basic ideas here are:
-   * Dates are specified in natural text formats, allowing for uncertainty, usually in .csv files
+   * Dates are specified in natural text formats, allowing for uncertainty.
+'25 Dec 1066', 'Dec 1066','1066' and 'Circa 1066' are all allowed (see below for details of date formats)
+   * Data can be held in .csv files (see below for column names)
+   * It's possible to specify a single date for an event...
-   * Can specify start and end of persistent events, such as a US presidency or a British monarch's reign...
+   * ... or start and end dates of persistent events, such as a US presidency or a British monarch's reign...
-   * ...
-Or a single date for an event
-   * Can specify birth and death dates of persons
+   * ... and/or birth and death dates of persons
-   * Support for easily displaying timelines of events using *Plotly*...
-   * ... which gives basic interactivity: zoom, pan, hovertext and hyperlinks
+   * There is support for easily displaying timelines of events using *Plotly* which gives basic interactivity: zoom, pan, hovertext and hyperlinks

-   * A few example data files are held in the repository
+In the timeline display:
+   * A person's life is displayed as a dotted line
+   * An event is displayed as a diamond symbol, or two diamonds linked by a solid line if it persists over time
+   * Uncertainty in dates is displayed as thin lines

 ## Input file format

-Dataframes passed to *add_event_set* have one row per event and specific column names. *label* must be present, togther with either *hdate* or both of *hdate_birth* and *hdate_death*.
+Dataframes passed to *add_event_set* have one row per event or life, and specific column names. *label* must be present, togther with either *hdate* or both of *hdate_birth* and *hdate_death*.
 All other columns are optional.

 | Column | Usage |
 | ------ | ----- |